 Stronger athletes exhibit a greater potential for developing high power outputs and generate higher forces than weaker athletes.
 Research indicates that athletes that commit to resistance training programs geared towards improving their maximal strength exhibit significant increases in muscular power.
 Once athletes have established appropriate strength levels they can better capitalize on the benefits of the exercises included in power development programming.
 Leading to greater overall responsiveness to Power based training protocols.

 Complexes is an advanced power strategy that involves alternating high load weight training exercises with Plyometric exercises.
 The science behind complexes is that resistance exercise will have a performance enhancing effect on the plyometric component by increasing power output and the stretch shortening cycle.

-Complex training methods have been found to promote improvements in vertical jump performance as opposed to traditional training methods.
+Complex training methods have found to promote improvements in vertical jump performance as opposed to traditional training methods.

 A basic complex example would be a: